 “I’m in love with the blazer-and-bodysuit look, and wanted to make it something easy to wear for everyday, so I paired it with a pair of ripped vintage jeans so the lace of the bodysuit peeked through,” she tells us.
 “The blazer looked great with the sleeves pushed up a bit so you were able to catch a bit more of lace on the wrists.”

-Personal style comes from within, but that means experimenting with styles and silhouettes that you may not instinctively gravitate toward.
+Personal style comes from within, but that means experimenting with styles and silhouettes that you may not instinctively gravitate towards.
 “I’m pretty casual for the most part,” Hill tells us.
-“I like being comfortable and generally don’t wear tons of dresses.”
+“I like being comfortable and generally don’t wear tonnes of dresses.”
 But when she spotted this floral silk skirt, she went for it (even though it doesn’t exactly fit her usual bill).
 By pairing it with a crinkle-texture mock-neck top that is in her go-to rotation, she was able to create something that felt very her.

 When you experiment with your style and think outside of your daily go-to box, it can be a whole lot of fun unlocking a side of your style you didn’t know existed.
-It also doesn’t hurt the feel good vibes when you have a statement-making bag (sprinkled with butterflies) and pearl-embellished shoes in tow.
+It also doesn’t hurt the feel-good vibes when you have a statement-making bag (sprinkled with butterflies) and pearl-embellished shoes in tow.

 You can go and buy every single trend out there, but when something just feels way off, what’s the point?
-If there’s one thing you can learn from watching Hill put together an outfit, it’s her unwavering knowledge of knowing what looks good on her, like this knit cardigan–and-skirt combo (made her own when paired with a favorite vintage tee).
+If there’s one thing you can learn from watching Hill put together an outfit, it’s her unwavering knowledge of knowing what looks good on her, like this knit cardigan–and-skirt combo (made her own when paired with a favourite vintage tee).

-“I paired the long, pleated skirt with my favorite vintage ELO tee and the cardigan to make the look a bit more casual,” shares Hill.
+“I paired the long, pleated skirt with my favourite vintage ELO tee and the cardigan to make the look a bit more casual,” shares Hill.
 “I’m a super-small person, so if I have lots of heavy fabrics on me I tend to get weighed down.
 The tee helped soften everything up a bit.”